ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 Now I add the fun step of compiling/transpiling/translating/preprocessing my SCSS into CSS.
 Of course a simple Makefile would do?
 WRONG.
 Clearly I need to overengineer a Bash build script.
-It came wiht a neat `config.json` that looked like this:
+It came with a neat `config.json` that looked like this:

 ```json